-Once a site is created, it must be assigned to the chassis slot or a port (except in the 7750 SR-1 model, the slot is automatically set to 1).
+Once a site is created, it must be assigned to the chassis slot or a port.
 This allows the system to allocate the resources necessary to create the virtual schedulers defined in the ingress and egress scheduler policies.
 This also acts as verification that each SAP assigned to the site exists within the context of the customer ID and that the SAP was created on the correct slot, port, or channel.
 The specified slot or port must already be pre-provisioned (configured) on the system.